Keyframer: Empowering Animation Design using Large Language Models: Introduction

 We used insights from these interviews to shape the design of \system and evaluated the efficacy of \system for supporting animation design through an exploratory user study with 13 users with a range of animation and programming experience.
 During this study, participants used \system to animate two provided illustrations over the course of a 90 minute session, with agency to decide how to prompt the system and refine their designs with \system.
 Our evaluation of \system examined the following two research questions:

 \begin{itemize} \item \textbf{RQ2}: \rqtwo \item \textbf{RQ3}: \rqthree \end{itemize}

-Through our analysis of user prompting strategies, we contribute a taxonomy of semantic prompting styles users employed to describe motion with natural language, showing how \system empowered both novices and experts to create animations while focusing on high level design goals.
-We describe how users predominantly built up their designs through a sequential prompting style we call `decomposed' prompting.
-With decomposed prompting, users iteratively develop their ideas through incremental prompts that animate individual elements within a scene.
-This workflow can allow users to adapt their goals continually in response to generated output.
-By providing multiple pathways for iterating on designs (through a prompting interface and editors for modify generated animation properties), \system allows users to maintain creative control throughout their design process.
-Further, we share how unexpected LLM output can be beneficial both in exploration and refinement stages of the design process.
-Our work makes the following contributions:
+Through our analysis of user prompting strategies, we contribute a categorization of semantic prompting styles users employed to describe motion with natural language, showing how \system empowered both novices and experts to create animations while focusing on high level design goals.
+We also describe how \system enables users to predominantly build up their designs through sequential `decomposed' prompting, where users iteratively develop their ideas through incremental prompts that animate individual elements within a scene, as guided by generated output.